what is falling action in a story?

 The difference between these two parts of the plot is their relationship to the climax.
 The rising action leads up to the climax, while the falling action happens after it.

+Rising action is when things start to get more exciting.
 Following the inciting incident, the main character takes on the challenge to drive them toward the climax or main fight.
 They face challenges and obstacles, and the stakes keep getting higher as we create tension.

 This all builds up to the climax, which is the most exciting moment in the story.
 After this turning point occurs, things start to calm down again because the primary fight is over.
+This is the falling action!
+The challenges and obstacles are resolved, and everything starts to wrap up.

 While both the rising and falling action are essential, they serve different purposes in a story.

-What Happens After the Falling Action in a Story?
+What Happens After the Falling Action?

 Once the story’s conflict has been resolved and the falling action has ended, there is usually a period of reflection or calm before the story’s final curtain call.